vinctustech/energize/README.md

 ### Executable

-If you just want to download the executable so that you can have an API server for your project or use the REPL, you can download it from [here](https://dl.bintray.com/edadma/generic/cras-0.5.jar). *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
+If you just want to download the executable so that you can have an API server for your project or use the REPL, you can download it from [here](https://dl.bintray.com/edadma/generic/energize-0.5.jar). *You do not need* the Scala library for it to work because the JAR already contains all dependencies.
 You just need Java 8+ installed.

-Run it as a normal Java executable JAR with the command `java -jar cras-0.5.jar <config>` in the folder where you downloaded the file, where *config* is the name of the `.cras` file (without the file extension) that defines your API.
+Run it as a normal Java executable JAR with the command `java -jar energize-0.5.jar <config>` in the folder where you downloaded the file, where *config* is the name of the `.energize` file (without the file extension) that defines your API.

 ### Library

-Use the following definition to use *cras* in your Maven project:
+Use the following definition to use *energize* in your Maven project:

 	<repository>
 		<id>hyperreal</id>